-Your child will get the most out of their Early Head Start experience if they come to school regularly and on time.
-If your child has many absences (missing more than 10% of classes), your Family Service Associate will help you to develop an Attendance Improvement Plan to enable your child to receive the full benefit of participating in our program.
+Your child will get the most out of their Head Start/State Preschool experience if they come to school regularly and on time.
+If your child has many absences (missing more than 10% of classes), the center team will work with you to develop an Attendance Improvement Plan to enable your child to receive the full benefit of participating in our program.
 Absences that are considered excused are:

 - Illness of child or parent

 - Family emergency

 - Child's medical or dental appointment (Should attend part of class if possible)

 - Child's therapy appointment

-- Custody or Court order
+- Custody or Court Order

-Center: If your child will be absent, it is your responsibility to call the center and let us know.
+If your child will absent, it is your responsibility to call the center and let us know.
 If we do not hear from you within the first hour of class time that your child will not be coming to school, we will call you to find out the reason for your child's absence.

-After 10 unexcused absences in the center-base program, your child may be placed on the waiting list and will not be able to return to class until another opening is available.
+After 10 unexcused absences in the center-based program, your child may be placed on the waiting list and will not be able to return to class until another opening is available.